ethersphere/SWIPs/SWIPs/swip-capability-connectivity.md

 ### Cross-platform considerations

-Although the following is described in a `golang` flavor, the `CapabilityConnectivity` struct is in reality just three bits, and can easily be replaced by `OR`ed constants.
+Although the **Code Implementation** above is described in a `golang` flavor, the `CapabilityConnectivity` struct is in reality just three bits, and can easily be replaced by `OR`ed constants.

 ## Backwards Compatibility